Wren6991/NorForkConditionally/Readme.markdown

 This repo contains files relating to the One Instruction Set Computer, NFC.
 It contains:

-- A javascript-based compiler for a low-level language, targeted at an NFC machine
+- A javascript-based compiler for a low-level language, targeted at an NFC machine _(deprecated)_
 - A C++ application for emulating such a machine
 - A logisim file containing a possible implementation of an NFC machine
 - Implementation notes for this physical machine
+- A C++ compiler for a higher level language

 Thanks go to Jack for the excellent documentation on his site.